jameskeller08/it-s-a-auto-installer-qemu/README.md

 You will need 20 gigs Plus in size to install windows98 x86

-And for all of them to be installed at once you would need 190gb
+And for all of them to be installed at once you would need 190gb also the Windows 7 iso download is very slow so I will be trying to update in the next release with a better one